Red Brown (politician): Early life

+Political career

+On September 17, 1822, Brown was appointed as the presiding judge of Jefferson County, Alabama.
+He held the judicial office until January 1, 1823.
+He succeeded Peter Walker in county court, now known as the probate court, and was succeeded by Walker Keith Baylor.
+He was a member of both houses of the general assembly and moved to Tuskaloosa in 1834.
+He was the steward of the University of Alabama until he moved to Texas two years later.

-Brown was probably born in Ireland on 30 August 1786.
-He moved to Texas in 1836 to near Nacogdoches.
-Early Texas census records list him as an Irishman and a farmer.
-Brown represented Nacogdoches County in the Sixth Congress of the Republic of Texas from 1841 to 1842.
+He moved to Texas in 1836, settling in the Nacogdoches district.
+Brown represented Nacogdoches in the 6th Congress of the Republic of Texas from 1841 to 1842.

-Brown was elected to the First Texas Legislature after annexation of Texas into the United States.
-On 3 March 1846, Speaker William Crump was given a leave of absence, Brown was elected Speaker of the House pro tempore.
-On 9 March 1846, Brown resigned as Speaker pro tempore, and the House elected Edward Thomas Branch.
+Brown was elected to the First Texas Legislature after the annexation of Texas into the United States.
+On March 3, 1846, Speaker William Crump was given a leave of absence, and Brown was elected Speaker of the House pro tempore.
+On March 9, 1846, Brown resigned as Speaker pro tempore, and the House elected Edward Thomas Branch.

 He was a founder of Henderson County when it was formed from Nacogdoches County in 1846.
 Brown served as a notary public and a ferry operator, and received a license to operate a toll-bridge over Kickapoo Creek near Old Normandy (present-day Brownsboro, which was named for John Brown).
 On 27 April 1846, Brown helped to found the Texas Democratic Party in Austin.
 Brown served as a commissioner to help locate the state penitentiary in 1848.
-In 1850, Brown was one of the commissioners that selected Athens as the seat of Henderson County.
+He served as a notary public in Henderson County the same year.
+Brown established the town of Brownsboro in 1849, now the oldest town in Henderson County.
+In 1850, Brown was one of the county commissioners that selected Athens as the seat of Henderson County.

+Brown was a member of the Texas House of Representatives from the 17th district for 4 days.
+He was sworn in on November 3, 1851, and was unseated on November 6 following a contested election.
+He served until a vote recount proved that his opponent, Jonathan Russell, won the election.

+Personal life

 Brown was married to Margaret Hodges Brooks.
-After her death in 1849, he married Elizabeth Holland in 1851.
-He probably died in 1852.
+After her death in 1849, he married Elizabeth Ann (née Rainer) Holland in 1851.
+In the 1850 census, he was recorded as living in Van Zandt County, Texas.